What is natural hormone replacement?

 - If you’re perimenopausal you often only need progesterone at the start, oestrogen gets added later, when you need it.

 - Testosterone is taken into account and added in if appropriate:

-- Symptoms of low testosterone include low sex drive and loss of confidence.
+- Symptoms of low testosterone include low sex drive, loss of confidence, and increased body fat

 - Your dose will change as time goes on, depending on blood test results, and your symptoms.